The way that economic data is presented, we often think of inflation as a singular number representing a general increase in prices.

 For example, it might be reported that nominal GDP growth was 3%, and that inflation was 2%.
 Since the inflation represents a rise in price levels, we subtract it from the nominal rate to get a real GDP growth of 1%.

-But in reality, price changes do not affect products and services in such a uniform and simple fashion.
+But in reality, as Visual Capitalist’s Jeff Desjardins explains, price changes do not affect products and services in such a uniform and simple fashion.
 In the above example, all goods aren’t increasing in price at a 2% rate – that’s just an average.
 What really happens is that there is a full spectrum of price changes: some goods end up falling in price, while other goods get more expensive.

 This week’s chart looks at the change in prices of consumer goods since 1996, using data provided by Mark J. Perry of AEI’s Carpe Diem blog.

 Here’s his original chart, which is also very telling:

 The average price increase, as shown by the CPI (Consumer Price Index), is 55% over the last 20 years.
 Meanwhile, the prices of individual sub-categories have a much wider variance.

 The good news is that the price of technology is generally getting cheaper.
 Software, TVs, wireless, and new cars have all come down in price relative to the CPI.
 Clothing, toys, and furniture are also way more affordable than they were 20 years ago.